panzhous/panzhous.github.io/_pages/about.md

 <h6>
   <a name="interests"></a> <strong>Research Interests</strong>
 </h6>
-My research target is to build <strong>“efficient and effective artificial intelligent systems”</strong> so that machines can cognize, understand and interact with the environment.
+My  target is to build <strong>“efficient and effective artificial intelligent systems”</strong> so that machines can cognize, understand and interact with the environment.
 Currently, I mainly focus on three research topics across machine learning, computer vision and optimization.
-Please check <a href="https://panzhous.github.io/research/">here</a> for more information.
+See more details <a href="https://panzhous.github.io/research/">here</a>.
 <div class="highlight">
   <ul>
       <li><strong>Learning framework</strong>: how to learn knowledge from (unlabeled) data effectively and efficiently?
 E.g. self-supervised  (multi-modal) learning and generative models like diffusion models for image/3D/video.</li>